staranbeer/typo/README.md

 2. Click the "Fork" Button in the upper right-hand corner of the interface.

-3. After the repository has been forked, you will be taken to your copy of the `css-generator` repository
+3. After the repository has been forked, you will be taken to your copy of the `typo` repository

 4. Now you can clone the repository locally by running the following command on your terminal.